dustinpfister/blog_posts/_posts/js-javascript-example-test-module.md

 ## 1 - The test module

 Here is the source code of the test module that I will be requiring in when I write my test scripts.
 For now this test module just has one public method that is used to run a test object that I will pass it when it comes to writing a test script.
+This test object will contain an array of tests for a given module method, each test will contain an array of arguments to call the method with along with an expected return value for the method.

 ```js
 let path = require('path')